King of Wands

 Solomon squealed with joy at that.

-I tried to build a great temple, King David went on, but the gods have disliked my bloodshed, so the job will be up to Solomon here.
+I tried to build a great temple, King David continued, but the gods have disliked my bloodshed, so the job will be up to Solomon here.

-The Fool saw a giant human head on a pillar sing in an unknown language.
+The Fool saw a giant human head on a pillar singing in an unknown language.
 The face was pale and ashen: dead.
 The beard was limp and spotty.
 The eyes were rolled back into the head.
-A single round hole that dripped blood was on his forehead.
+A single round hole on his forehead dripped blood.
 This was the giant that David had killed.

-He sings the prophecies of the rest of time, David continued motioning to the giant’s head, it is unfortunate that no one knows that language he sings.
+He sings the prophecies of the rest of time, David continued, motioning to the giant’s head, but it is unfortunate that no one knows the language that he sings.

-The song was monotone like a monk chant.
+The song was monotone, like a monk’s chant.
 A long drone of syllables.
-It seemed to go on without taking a breath, but of course, that makes sense, the head is dead.
+It seemed to go on without taking a breath, but of course, that made sense; the head was dead.

-Butterflies gathered at the pool of blood and drank from it.
-The wings slowly flapping with different colors, shapes, and sizes.
+Butterflies gathered at the pool of blood and drank from it, their wings slowly flapping with different colors, shapes, and sizes.
 The Fool didn’t know that butterflies drank blood.

-The banner wrapped around a staff that stuck out of the floor with one live leaf.
-David held a wand with a lotus flower.
-What struck the Fool was that King David was barefoot.
+The banner on the floor wrapped around a staff that was sticking up out of the floor with one live leaf growing out of it.
+David held a wand with a lotus flower attached.
+It struck the Fool that King David was barefoot.

-We are the subjects of many stories, David said, when you read our stories remember that it isn’t the principle that you look for, but the actions that were needed.
-So many people look for the passive moral of the story and not the change of action that was needed.
+We are the subjects of many stories, David said.
+When you read our stories, remember that it isn’t the principle that you look for, but the actions that were needed.
+So many people look for the passive moral of the story and not the change of action that was needed to bring it into being.

 Butterflies began to swarm the room.
 They were everywhere.
 They perched all over the walls and floor.
 They were coming in through windows and doors.
 They filled the room with colors and the soft breeze from their delicate wings.